Narsireddy-Konapalli/Face-Recognition-Attendance-System/README.md

 ### Checking Attendance

 To check your attendance, enter your USN in the designated field and select the subject from the dropdown menu.
 After entering the information, click the "submit" button.
-The application will retrieve your attendance records for the selected subject and display the results accordingly.
+The application will retrieve your attendance records for the selected subject and display the results accordingly.<br>

-> **Screenshot Example**: Below is a screenshot showing the attendance checking process, displaying the results for the selected subject after entering the USN.
+> **Screenshot Example**: Below is a screenshot showing the attendance checking process, displaying the results for the selected subject after entering the USN.<br>
 > ![Attendance checked](https://github.com/user-attachments/assets/1364ef10-9afa-407e-b452-7c35f608ddbc)

 ## Conclusion